davebraze/david-braze/content/views/views.md

 community.
 In fact, even in the face of many physical or intellectual challenges, language emerges.

-Any real explanation of language abilities must cover ***individual variation***, how people differ in their abilities, including both "normal" variation and disordered language.
-So, the mental aspects of language use and language acquisition are primary.
-But, a complete explanation must also address how language is used for actual communication, and how well it supports other abilites that depend on it.
+Any real explanation of language abilities must cover individual variation, how ***people differ in their abilities***, including both "normal" variation and disordered language.
+More, a complete explanation must also address how language is used for actual communication, and how well it supports other abilites that depend on it.